passandscore/perseus-finance/README.md

 ### Dev Mode

-Clone the repo and use `yarn start` to run the Ambient UI in development mode.
+Clone the repo and use `yarn start` to run the PerseusUI in development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in a browser.